This post may contain affiliate links. Read my disclosure policy here.

-For the last two weeks, you loyal tacklers have been sharing your tips with us about how you minimize the morning madness in your homes, as part of our Scrubbing Bubbles® Tackle it Tuesday giveaway.
+For the last two weeks, you loyal tacklers have been sharing your tips with us about how to make your morning routine easier.

 The best thing for us is to make sure sure that our kitchen and living room are completely clean the night before.
 If I don’t have to worry about doing any cleaning in the morning — if breakfast dishes are already clean and ready — etc., I can focus on getting kids ready/fed without worrying about straightening up before we leave.